Birhanegeb/smart-city-traffic-etl/DETAILED_README.md

 The current repository is a solid foundation for a thesis project.
 Realistic next steps include:

-- Deploying the stack on Kubernetes instead of Docker Compose.
+- Deploying the stack on Kubernetes.
-- Introducing Kafka or other streaming platforms for continuous ingestion.
+- integrating Kafka for real streaming continuous ingestion.
-- Replacing Parquet with Delta Lake or Iceberg for table format management.
 ---